hwayne/learntla-v2/docs/beginner/pluscal.rst

 To make sure that you're following properly, you can check that that you got the same number of states and distinct states I did.
 In my case, I got :ss:`duplicates_fixed_input`; you should see that too.

+.. digraph:: test
+  :caption: The execution diagram of TLC.

+  a -> b;

 .. index:: diameter
 .. note::